fatihaybsn/SUAS_2024_Cargo_Transportation/README.md

 - **Edge AI and Detection**
 - I led the preparation of the custom dataset for alphanumeric markers.
-- I managed the training and deployment of the YOLOv8 model on Jetson Orin.
+- I managed the training and deployment of the YOLOv8 model on Jetson Nano.
 - I developed the real-time inference pipeline from camera stream to detection output.

 - **Edge AI performance gain and Model Optimization**